 Closing the Dirac-deltas, the I\texttimes I contribution to the local power spectrum can then be expressed as a double integral,

 where we now express the kernels in terms of scalar quantities.

-The $\mu$ integral can then be computed analytically to get the integrated contribution to the local multipoles but the $r_1, \, r_2$ integral needs to be computed numerically, the details of which are discussed in \cref{ap:numerics}.
-Note that as $G(r_1, r_2, d)$ has a range of $(0,1)$ over the $2$D integrand, the integral includes all $k$-scales above the measured $k$-mode.
+The angular $\mu$ integral can then be computed analytically to get the integrated contribution to the local multipoles but the $y_1, \, y_2$ integral needs to be computed numerically, the details of which are discussed in \cref{ap:numerics}.
+Note that as $G(y_1, y_2)$ has a range of $(0,1)$ over the $2$D integrand, the integral includes all $k$-scales above the measured $k$-mode.
 We consider the impact of non-linear modelling and $k_{\rm max}$ in \cref{sec:nonlinear_effects}.
-Though the integrand itself has $t$-dependence, the I\texttimes I contribution to the power spectrum is independent of $t$, as discussed in \cref{ap:numerics}.